Monthly Archives: December 2011

 As I Predicted Two Years Ago, China And Japan Form Powerful Currency Union

 As I showed clearly for years now, logically speaking, Japan has more reasons to be united with China in both military and economic matters.
 It was only a matter of time, when this EU-type union would come to exist.
-Well, … Continue reading
+Well, as I predicted for quite a while, Japan SECRETLY made many moves towards this union while putting up a display of military power for the US to fool us into thinking, they were great allies and not someone ready to divorce us and marry someone else.
+Continue reading

 Filed under .diplomacy, .money matters, Free Trade